osmcode/osmcoastline/man/osmcoastline.md

 :   Overwrite output file if it already exists.

 -g, --gdal-driver=DRIVER
 :   Allows user to select any GDAL driver.
-Only "SQLite" and "ESRI Shapefile"
+Only "SQLite", "GPKG" and
-    GDAL drivers have been tested.
+    "ESRI Shapefile" GDAL drivers have been tested.
 The default is "SQLite".

 -i, --no-index
 :   Do not create spatial indexes in output db.
 The default is to create those